-Between ethics and the law, who should regulate artificial intelligence systems?
+Between ethics and the law, who can regulate artificial intelligence systems?

 We have all begun to realize that the rapid development of AI is truly going to change the world we live in.
-AI is no longer just a branch of computer science; it has broken out of research labs with the development of “AI systems”—“software that, for human-defined objectives, generates content, predictions, recommendations, or decisions that influence the environments with which they interact” (European Union definition).
+AI is no longer just a branch of computer science; it has broken out of research labs with the development of “AI systems”—“software that, for human-defined objectives, generates content, predictions, recommendations, or decisions that influence the environments with which they interact” (definition by the European Union).

 AI applications are everywhere, and they introduce new risks, including the manipulation of behavior.
 How can we regulate their use?